doombubbles/buffs-in-shop/LATEST.md

-- Updated for BTD6 v51
+- Added a new "God Boost" buff that applies all other buffs to a tower at once
-- Added a new setting Always Affect Sub Towers, default false
+- Fixed Take Better Aim being applyable to a tower without Take Aim
-  - Makes the buffs that don't normally affect sub-towers like Alchemists' and Overclock now affect sub-towers.
+- Hid some buffs from the shop in Chimps that don't actually do anything